superdweebie/sijit/docs/ServiceManager/ServiceManager.md

     - It will inject values  into properties `a` and `b`
     - It will create an instance of object2 and inject it into property `c`
     - It will check for a cached instnace of object3, and inject it into property `d`
-    - It will create a Ref object which points to object4, and inject it into property `e`
+    - It will create a Proxy object which points to object4, and inject it into property `e`

 Object injections can be nested as deeply as you wish.
-If you have need of circular dependencies, then use a Ref object, otherwise the ServiceManager will get stuck in an endless loop.
+If you have need of circular dependencies, then use a Proxy object, otherwise the ServiceManager will get stuck in an endless loop.

-#Ref Objects
+#Proxy Objects

-Ref objects hold a reference to an identifier, but are not the actual identifier.
-Ref objects allow lazy loading of dependencies.
-Ref objects have two basic methods `getObject` and `createObject`.
+Proxy objects hold a proxy to an identifier, but are not the actual identifier.
+Proxy objects allow lazy loading of dependencies.
+Proxy objects have two basic methods `getObject` and `createObject`.
-Either of these can be called to return the object that the Ref references.
+Either of these can be called to return the object that the Proxy references.

-Ref objects can also be extended to proxy the funtions of the object they reference.
+Proxy objects can also be extended to proxy the funtions of the object they reference.
 This can be done through the `proxyMethods` config key.
 This config key must be an array of method names that exist on the module.
 For example:

     {
         object1: {
             moduleName: 'MyNamespace/MyClass1'
-            refObjects: {
+            proxyObjects: {
                 a: 'object2'
             }
         },